vvolkl/FCCSimJobs/README.md

    - the batch system is either **--lsf**  or **--condor**
    - the number of events per job is configured through **-n**
    - and the number of jobs to send is configured through **-N**
+   - to use a local installation and or local setup of FCCSW, please create an init file under **inits** and add the appropriate field(s)

 4. The default FCC Software verson is 8.3 taken from /cvmfs/fcc.cern.ch/sw/0.8.3/fccsw/0.8.3/x86_64-slc6-gcc62-opt/
-   - the cell positions reconstruction is running only on local SW installation (/afs/cern.ch/work/c/cneubuse/public/FCCSW/), to use this add **--local True**
+   - the cell positions reconstruction is running only on local SW installation (/afs/cern.ch/work/c/cneubuse/public/FCCSW/), to use this add **--local inits/Coralie.py**

 5. Running examples are: